A Proof of Radford's Biproduct Theorem by Using Braided Diagrams

 0.1cm

-{\bf Abstract.}\ \ We give a proof of the Radford's Biproduct Theorem in S. Montgomery's book [Hopf Algebras and Their Actions on Rings, CBMS 82, AMS,1993.] by using Majid's braided diagrams method and Yu.
+{\bf Abstract.}\ \ We give a proof of Radford's Biproduct Theorem in S. Montgomery's book [Hopf Algebras and Their Actions on Rings, CBMS 82, AMS,1993.] by using Majid's braided diagram method and Yu.
 Bespalov and V. Lyubashenko's "t-angles.sty" package.